-- (a) Liquidity: All non-cash security accepted must be highly liquid and tradable at a transparent price on a regulated market or within a multilateral trading system.
-The collateral received must also fulfil the conditions of 9.3 (m) and (n) above. - (b) Valuation: Collateral received must be valued as a minimum on each stock exchange trading day.
-Assets that demonstrate high price volatility may only be accepted as collateral if a suitably conservative discount factor ("haircut") is applied. - (c) Issuer credit quality: The issuer of the collateral received must have good credit quality. - (d) Correlation: The collateral received must be issued by a legal entity that is independent of the counterparty and does not exhibit high correlation to the performance of the counterparty. - (e) Diversification of collateral (concentration of assets): The collateral must be adequately diversified by country, market and issuer.
+- (a) Liquidity: All non-cash security accepted must be highly liquid, i.e. it can be sold at short notice and close to the price on which the valuation is based, and tradable at a transparent price on a regulated market or within a multilateral trading system.
+The collateral received must also fulfil the conditions of 9.3 (m) and (n) above. - (b) Valuation: Collateral received should be valued at least on each trading day based on the last available price on the business day before the valuation date.
+The Management Company applies for the collateral received gradual haircuts taking into account the specific characteristics of the collateral, the issuer and the counterparty (so-called Haircut strategy).
+Based on this, margin calls can be made daily in case of underfunding.

+- (c) Issuer credit quality: The issuer of the collateral received must have good credit quality. - (d) Correlation: The collateral received must be issued by a legal entity that is independent of the counterparty and does not exhibit high correlation to the performance of the counterparty. - (e) Diversification of collateral (concentration of assets): The collateral must be adequately diversified by country, market and issuer.
 The criterion of adequate diversification in terms of issuer concentration shall be deemed fulfilled if the Sub-Fund has a collateral basket from a counterparty in the case of efficient portfolio management or transactions in OTC derivatives in which the maximum exposure to any given issuer is 20% of the net asset value.
 If multiple counterparties provide collateral for a Sub-Fund, then various collateral baskets shall be aggregated for the purposes of calculating the 20% limit on exposure to a single issuer.
 By way of derogation from the above, a UCITS may be fully collateralised in different transferable securities and money market instruments issued or guaranteed by a Member State, one or more of its local authorities, an OECD member state, Singapore, Brazil, Russia, Indonesia or South Africa or international public law organisations to which one or more EU Member States belong.
 Such a UCITS should receive securities from at least six different issues, but securities from any single issue should not account for more than 30% of the UCITS' net asset value.
 UCITS that intend to be fully collateralised in securities issued or guaranteed by a Member State should disclose this fact in the prospectus of the UCITS.
-UCITS should also identify the Member States, local authorities, or public international bodies issuing or guaranteeing securities which they are able to accept as collateral for more than 20% of their net asset value.

-- (f) Risk Management shall determine, manage and reduce risks in connection with collateral management. - (g) In the case of transfers of rights, the collateral received shall be held by the Depositary.
-For other forms of collateral agreements, the collateral may be held by a third party that is subject to supervision and that has no connection to the collateral provider. - (h) The Fund shall have the authority to realize the collateral received at any time without reference to the counterparty and without obtaining the counterparty's consent. - Non-cash collateral received may not be disposed of, reinvested or pledged.
+UCITS should also identify the Member States, local authorities, or public international bodies issuing or guaranteeing securities which they are able to accept as collateral for more than 20% of their net asset value. - (f) Risk Management shall determine, manage and reduce risks in connection with collateral management. - (g) In the case of transfers of rights, the collateral received shall be held by the Depositary.
+For other forms of collateral agreements, the collateral may be held by a third party that is subject to supervision and that has no connection to the collateral provider. - (h) The Fund shall have the authority to realize the collateral received at any time without reference to the counterparty and without obtaining the counterparty's consent. - The collateral is held with a depositary which is subject to effective supervision and which is independent of the guarantor or is legally protected against a default of an involved party.